 Fields of Interest

-If you graduate with a degree in health communication, you may work closely with the media, responding to their reporting of health matters, communicating risk and confirming or rectifying stories.
-You may also design campaigns around a myriad of topics, including school-based health initiatives, anti-tobacco programs, violence prevention and health disparities in minority populations.
+Professionals in health communication may work closely with the media, responding to their reporting of health matters, communicating risk and confirming or rectifying stories.
+They may also design campaigns around a myriad of topics, including school-based health initiatives, anti-tobacco programs, violence prevention and health disparities in minority populations.

-Graduates with a focus in health communication have gone on to work in private consulting firms, research institutes, wellness centers and large government agencies, such as the Centers for Disease Control and Prevention and the U.S. Department of Health and Human Services.
+Health communication professionals may work in private consulting firms, research institutes, wellness centers and large government agencies, such as the Centers for Disease Control and Prevention and the U.S. Department of Health and Human Services.